mconfalonieri/external-dns-hetzner-webhook/README.tmpl.md

 ### 0.10.x to 0.11.x

-The configuration is fully compatible with previous versions.
+The configuration is compatible with previous versions; however the **DEFAULT_TTL** parameter was removed and this environment variable will therefore not affect the configuration.
+The default TTL will be the one defined in the zone.

 A **BULK_MODE** parameter was added.
 When set to `true`, the webhook will export and manipulate the zonefiles instead of the single recordsets.
 This will reduce the API calls when updating zones with lots of changes and a relatively long interval.

 ### 0.9.x to 0.10.x